Phone 301-948-7545

 How to Make a Good Confession

 Below are resources we have used over the years.
-As lent draws closure, many of the resources will have 2024 Lented activities for you.

 Catholic Relief Services: Check out the CRS Rice Bowl website for stories, reflections, recipes and ways for you to donate to this year’s Rice Bowl Collection: